 What are your Duties and Responsibilities as a Business Sponsor in the Netherlands?

-Expanding your business in the Netherlands with international talent? 🌐 The first thing you need is a Recognized Sponsorship status granted by the Dutch Immigration Authorities (IND).
+Expanding your business in the Netherlands with international talent?
+The first thing you need is a Recognized Sponsorship status granted by the Dutch Immigration Authorities (IND).
 Once you have attained this status, you have certain legal obligations and responsibilities.
-In this article, we’re diving deeper into what you need to keep in mind as a business sponsor in the Netherlands.
+In this article, we’re diving deeper into what you need to remember as a business sponsor in the Netherlands.

 These are the three main Recognized Sponsorship conditions that we will dive deeper into: